Create a Watch Face Using Tag Expressions

 1. Go to Group_WatchFace Color properties and change the base opacity value to 20

-2. In Tags, input [BATT_PER]<=10?0:80 to add 0 to the base value of opacity if the battery level is equal or less than to 10.
-Otherwise, it adds 80 to the base value, making the whole watch face 100% visible.
+2. In Tags, input [BATT_PER]<=10?0:80 to add 0 to the base value of opacity if the battery level is equal to or less than 10.
+Otherwise, it adds 80 to the base value, making the watch face 100% visible.

 Choose components for Always-On

 Always-On Display is a feature that allows your Galaxy Watch to show the time without checking on it by pressing a button or lifting your hand.
-In Watch Face Studio, you can choose which group or component to display onto the Always-On by following these steps:
+In Watch Face Studio, you can choose which group or component to display on the Always-On by following these steps:

 2. Click the eye icon next to the group name to hide or make it visible.